isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/education.md

       There should be a wipe-down regimen after each use at such external venues.
 Private providers must also adhere to the safe management guidelines for private tuition/enrichment and CET courses, which are outlined in the FAQs within this section.

-  - title: Can tuition and enrichment centres providing face-to-face classes students older than age 18 switch to online learning?
+  - title: Can tuition and enrichment centres providing face-to-face classes for students older than age 18 switch to online learning?
     content: |
       Yes, tuition and enrichment centres providing face-to-face classes are strongly encouraged to consider online lessons as the default arrangement during this period of heightened risk.
 Centres should review the safe management measures that they are able to put in place and can make their own business decisions regarding continuation of online learning, taking into consideration the efficacy of instruction and the needs and expectations of students/parents.